RimasSaad/React-Demo/README.md

   - api/ for API functions
   - components/ for React components
   - types/ for TypeScript interfaces
-- Uses conditional rendering and buttons in App.tsx to display each component as needed
+- Uses buttons and user input fields to dynamically fetch and display all posts or post or comments by ID
 - Implements friendly error handling with user-friendly messages for failed requests
 - Implements loading states to indicate data is being fetched, enhancing user experience